Museum - Collection Inventory Grant

 Depending on need and demand, a grant of up to $3,000 will be provided to eligible museums.

-Participating museums will be required to submit the following to Heritage Branch by March 31st of the current fiscal year:
+Participating museums will be required to submit requested reports to Heritage Branch by March 31st of the current fiscal year.
+Please refer to the guidelines which contain important information about the criteria and conditions of this program.

 Proposals are reviewed once each year.